katrilh/calculator/README.md

 	    ...
 	  ]
 	}

 If you would rather only see one of these entries, make a GET request to `/history/<id>`, where is is the "_id" value for that expression.
-A GET request to `/history/0` will return the following:
+For instance, a GET request to `/history/0` will return the following:

     {
       "_id": 0,